awused/aw-man/README.md

 * Execute
   * Requires a single string argument which will be run as an executable.
   * Example: `Execute /path/to/save-page.sh`
+* Script
+  * Like Execute but reads stdout from the executable as a series of commands to run, one per line.
+  * Waits for the script to finish.
+Use `Execute` and the unix socket for more interactive scripting.
+  * Example: `Script /path/to/sample-script.sh`
 * Open/OpenFolder
   * Spawns a dialog allowing the user to open new files or a new folder.
   * Open can take a series of unescaped but quoted paths.